 Why Do Companies Need Security Audits?

 Companies need regular security audits to make sure they are properly protecting their clients’ private information, complying with federal regulations, and avoiding liability and costly fines.
 To avoid penalties, companies need to keep up with ever-changing federal regulations like HIPAA and SOX.
 Periodic security audits are necessary to make sure your organization is up to speed with any new requirements.
+Additionally, certifications like ISO 27001 and attestations like SOC 2 require periodic renewals and accompanying external audits.

 How Do You Perform a Security Audit?